 Canadian Cross Stitch - Three Canadian Cross Stitch Souvenir Leaflets

 I created these Canadian Cross Stitch souvenir charts when I first learned to design needlework.
 These designs became very popular with tourists who visited Victoria.
 A number of them are still available as leaflets or charts which sell well locally, but can also be bought online from the Victoria Sampler.
-You can pick your own linen and DMC floss for these designs.
+You can buy your own linen and DMC Floss, according to the materials list included in each of the designs.